illuminatech/url-trailing-slash/README.md

         'api' => [
             // probably you do not need trailing slash redirection anywhere besides public web routes,
-            // thus there is no reason for addition its middleware to other groups like API 'throttle:60,1',
+            // thus there is no reason for addition its middleware to other groups, like API 'throttle:60,1',
             // ...
         ],